shvartz311/ory-shortcuts/README.md

 1. Set iTerm2 Font: `https://iterm2.com/documentation-fonts.html`.
 Either choose a Powerline font or enable the built-in powerline characters.
 1. In iTerm2, import the preset colors from `One Half Dark - Joshua.itermcolors`
 1. Close the terminal and open iTerm2.
+1. Set font in VS Code by adding it to the beginning of the list.
+For example:
+   `"editor.fontFamily": "Hack Nerd Font Mono, DejaVu Sans Mono for Powerline, Menlo, Monaco, 'Courier New', monospace"`

 ## Debian/Ubuntu Setup instructions